 Students will receive CME credits from OPC for attendance in classes.
-The total possible CMEs varies by year but is approximately 198 hours.
-These CMEs are given in accordance with the standards of the American Psychoanalytic Association and the ACCME.
+The total possible CMEs varies by year but is approximately 55 hours.
+These CMEs are given following the standards of the American Psychoanalytic Association and the ACCME.

 Leave of Absence